 Newborn hearing screenings can help detect hearing loss in infants even before parents bring their babies home from the hospital.
 When abnormalities such as microtia and atresia are apparent at birth, or when other hearing problems are detected during the screenings, medical professionals can help you decide which treatment options are best, and direct you to the resources needed to make the right decisions.

-Children with hearing loss caused by ear abnormalities or other causes are best served through a team approach led by their pediatrician or ENT specialist.
+Children with hearing loss caused by ear abnormalities are best served through a team approach led by their pediatrician or ENT specialist.
 Pediatric audiologists have the equipment and education to evaluate hearing loss in babies and children.
 They will work with your pediatrician and medical specialists to implement the best treatment options so your little one has every social, educational and developmental advantage.